 noise when you least want it.

-unit away from computer screens and mains transformers but this
+away from computer screens and mains transformers but this

 solution is much better than the open stick-on pickups.